Bassemgho/gym/README.md

 ### Getting Started

-* Download the environment from one of the links below.
-You need only select the environment that matches your operating system:
+* Download the environment  from openAI gym site

-Linux
-Mac OSX:
-Windows (32-bit)
-Windows (64-bit)
-(For Windows users) Check out this link if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

-(For AWS) If you'd like to train the agent on AWS (and have not enabled a virtual screen), then please use this link to obtain the environment.

 * Place the file in the root folder, and unzip (or decompress) the file.

 ```
-python doube_dqn.py
+python doube_dqn.py :to run the DDQN Algorithm
-python dqn.py
+python dqn.py :to run the DQN Algorithm
 ```

 ### Dependencies